How to Get Insulin When You Can’t Afford It: Six Ideas

 Insulin is the medicine that’s key in helping people with Type 1 diabetes stay healthy and regulate their blood sugar.
 Many people with Type 2 diabetes also rely on insulin every day.

 In 2016, a person with Type 1 diabetes paid an annual cost of $5,705 for insulin, according to a report by the Health Cost Institute.
 If you’re wondering, “Why does insulin cost so much?” the answer is often not as clear as we might hope.
-According to the report, the rising costs are due to newer insulin products and higher costs set by pharmaceutical companies.
+According to the report, the rising costs are due to newer insulin products and higher costs set by pharmaceutical drug companies.

 Six ways to pay for insulin